B1. Number Sense

 Finally, he ate a 5th piece of pizza.
 How much of a pizza did he eat in total?
 (5 times \(\frac{1}{4}\) of a pizza, \(\frac{5}{4}\) of a pizza or \(1\frac{1}{4}\) of a pizza)

-Point out that in the fractions \(\frac{1}{4}\), \(\frac{2}{4}\) and \(\frac{3}{4}\), the numerator is less than the denominator, so these are called proper fractions.
-Have students note that it is not essential that the numerator of a fraction be less than the denominator.
+Point out that for the fractions \(\frac{1}{4}\), \(\frac{2}{4}\) and \(\frac{3}{4}\), the numerators are less than the denominators, so these are called proper fractions.
+However, it is not essential that the numerator of a fraction be less than the denominator.
 Explain that a fraction whose numerator is greater than its denominator is called an improper fraction and that it represents a quantity greater than one whole.
 For example, in this situation, when the student ate 5 pieces of pizza in total, we wrote \(\frac{5}{4}\) of a pizza.
 The fraction \(\frac{5}{4}\) is pronounced "5 fourths" and it means \(\frac{1}{4}\; + \;\frac{1}{4}\; + \;\frac{1}{4}\; + \;\frac{1}{4}\; + \;\frac{1}{4}\; = \;5\; \times \;\frac{1}{4}\; = \;\frac{5}{4}\).
-Just as \(\frac{2}{4}\) means 2 pieces of everything separated into quarters, \(\frac{5}{4}\).
-In the same way as \(\frac{2}{4}\) means 2 pieces of a whole that has been separated into fourths, \(\frac{5}{4}\) means 5 pieces of a whole that has been separated into fourths.
+Just as \(\frac{2}{4}\) means 2 parts of a whole split into fourths \(\frac{5}{4}\). \(\frac{5}{4}\) means 5 parts of a whole that has been split into fourths.

 Explain that a quantity greater than the whole can also be represented by a mixed number.
 Specify that \(1\frac{1}{4}\) is read "1 and 1 fourth", that the number 1 represents the number of wholes and that the fraction \(\frac{1}{4}\) represents the fractional part of an equivalent whole.
 In this situation, the student has therefore eaten a whole pizza (\(\frac{4}{4}\) of pizza) and \(\frac{1}{4}\) of another pizza of the same size.

-Specify that the improper fraction \(\frac{5}{4}\) and the mixed number \(1\frac{1}{4}\) are 2 ways of representing the same quantity.
+Specify that the improper fraction \(\frac{5}{4}\) and the mixed number \(1\frac{1}{4}\) are two ways of representing the same quantity.
 At this stage, it is important to simply present the terminology of these types of numbers without focusing on their connections since students will explore them a little later in this learning situation.

 Briefly review the concept of equivalent fractions, pointing out that these are different ways of representing the same quantity.
 For example, mention that \(\frac{2}{4}\) of sandwich is equivalent to \(\frac{1}{2}\) of sandwich, that \(\frac{1}{3} \) of sandwich is the equivalent of \(\frac{2}{6}\) or \(\frac{4}{{12}}\) of sandwich and show how we can confirm that they represent an equivalent amount.